AwesomesauceLabs/piglet-manual/index.md

 [skudgee@sketchfab](https://sketchfab.com/skudgee), [CC Attribution
 License](https://creativecommons.org/licenses/by/4.0/).](images/legacy-animation-components-figure.png){#fig:legacy-animation-components width="100%"}

-Figure XXX shows an example script that imports a glTF model with an animation, and then immediately plays the animation.
+@lst:runtime-animation shows an example script that imports a glTF model with an animation, and then immediately plays the animation.
 The steps for importing the model with animations are the same as those for importing a static model (see the [Runtime Import